 When we feel overwhelmed, many of us revert to unhealthy coping patterns and bad habits, like overeating, drinking, and zoning out in front of the television.
 And while these aren’t the best ways to take care of ourselves when we’re overwhelmed and stressed, it’s completely understandable.

 When we’re mentally, emotionally, and physically depleted, we don’t have any bandwidth left to think of and implement healthy forms of self-care.
 So, we revert to the fastest and easiest ways to comfort ourselves – things that we know will immediately give us some relief.
-And, let’s be honest, eating a bag of chips or drinking a bottle of wine will quickly provide comfort, numbing, and respite from our troubles, but they aren’t actually going to help us cope and build resiliency!
+And, let’s be honest, eating a bag of chips or drinking a bottle of wine quickly provides comfort, numbing, and respite from our troubles, but they aren’t actually going to help us cope and build resiliency!

 We all know that drowning our problems in potato chips and wine isn’t actually going to help – and if we use them repeatedly, they will cause additional problems.
 Potato chips and wine aren’t real self-care.

 Self-care is an activity that you do to care for yourself, to improve your physical, emotional, or spiritual health.
 Acts of self-care can include going to bed on time, ending a phone call with a verbally abusive caller, writing in your journal, meditating, or going to the dentist.

 As you can see, self-care isn’t just pampering yourself.
 In fact, self-care isn’t always enjoyable – it’s the stuff we need to do to keep ourselves healthy, so we can be our best selves.

 Self-care can be a preventative activity that we do, to stay healthy, like exercising or eating healthfully.